 Arrival-Students are encouraged to arrive between 7:30am and 7:50am.
 Cathedral Parish School cannot be responsible for students who are dropped off before 7:30 AM.
-Parents may drop students off by entering from either Charlotte St. or St. George St. Students should not walk across traffic.
+Parents may drop students off by entering from either Charlotte St., Bridge St., or St. George St. Students should not walk across traffic.
 VPK (4-year old students) may come as early as 7:30 am.
-Parents park in a designated area in front of the Middle School Gates and will walk their VPK student to the classroom in the mornings.
-VPK drop-off may be moved to the bus ramp on Bridge St. if the Palatka bus does not run this year.